noizy-sthlm/multibranch-k8s-cd-tutorial/killercoda/step1/text.md

 # Prepare your repository

 In this step, we will walk you through the process of setting up a git repository with necessary manifests for Argo CD and Kubernetes.
+We recommend that you do this from your host instead of inside this virtual machine.

 Feeling lazy?
 We host a template on [https://github.com/noizy-sthlm/dummyWeb-ArgoCDk8s.git](https://github.com/noizy-sthlm/dummyWeb-ArgoCDk8s) Just fork and edit it to your fit.